excecutors/wrds-ma-impact-pipeline/README.md

 ### 7. Visualization

-Streamlit dashboard built from `data/gold/` to show results by industry or deal size.
+Streamlit dashboard built from `data/gold/` to show results by industry.

 ---